-Keep reading to see our top picks for low-calorie wines.
+Keep reading to see our top picks for low-calorie wines with enticing wine marketing.
 You can find reds, whites, coolers, and more below.

 Low Calorie Red Wine

 Unsurprisingly, FitVine is a brand with a wide range of low-calorie wine options.
 Their Cabernet Sauvignon is a great choice for a low-calorie red wine because it's a full-bodied and richly flavored wine without all the added sugar.
 It's also low in sulfates, which can be very helpful if you have a wine allergy.
 Best of all, it's still 12%-14% ABV, which is a good wine alcohol content, especially for a low-calorie option.
 This is definitely a red wine worth trying.

 Though not intentionally low-calorie, the Josh Cellars Cabernet Sauvignon is only five more calories per 5 ounces, or the standard wine pour.
 Unless you're drinking the whole bottle alone, this difference is negligible.
 This Cabernet Sauvignon has flavors of blackberry, toasted hazelnut, and cinnamon, complemented by hints of vanilla and toasted oak, so it's also a great choice for a wine pairing menu.

 Rounding out our list of the best low-calorie red wines is Meiomi's Pinot Noir.
 Comparable in calories to the Josh Cabernet, this Pinot is noted for its silky texture, balanced acidity, and a long finish.
 It also has some wonderful aromas of jammy fruit and toasty oak combined with expressive dark berry, juicy strawberry, and toasty mocha flavors.
 The only reason it doesn't have lower calories is the added sugar in wine that helps give it that delicious jammy flavor.